Required Reading

 • GNUR 8110: Quantitative Research Methods

-• GNUR 8120: Qualitative Research Methods
+• GNUR 8120: Introduction to Qualitative Research Methods

 • GNUR 8140: Statistical Methods for Health Care Research II